chrisgbradley/portfolio/README.md

 A repository for my public portfolio.

-I'm a software developer that is moving over from from doing software field service.
-I like working in Go and occasionally dabble in C#, Rust, Python, and TypeScript, depending on the project.
+I'm a software developer who is moving over from doing software field service.
+I like working in Go and occasionally dabbling in C#, Rust, Python, and TypeScript, depending on the project.

 ## Status